akka/alpakka-kafka/docs/src/main/paradox/testing.md

 Scala
 : @@snip [snip](/tests/src/test/scala/akka/kafka/scaladsl/SpecBase.scala) { #testkit }

-By mixing in `EmbeddedKafkaLike` an embedded Kafka instance will be started before the tests in this test class execute shut down after all tests in this test class are finished.
+By mixing in @scaladoc[EmbeddedKafkaLike](akka.kafka.testkit.scaladsl.EmbeddedKafkaLike) an embedded Kafka instance will be started before the tests in this test class execute shut down after all tests in this test class are finished.

 Scala
 : @@snip [snip](/tests/src/test/scala/akka/kafka/scaladsl/EmbeddedKafkaSampleSpec.scala) { #embeddedkafka }

 With this `EmbeddedKafkaSpecBase` class test classes can extend it to automatically start and stop a Kafka broker to test with.
 To configure the Kafka broker non-default, override the `createKafkaConfig` as shown above.

-To ensure proper shutdown of all stages in every test, wrap your test code in [`assertAllStagesStopped`](https://doc.akka.io/api/akka/current/akka/stream/testkit/scaladsl/StreamTestKit$.html#assertAllStagesStopped).
+To ensure proper shutdown of all stages in every test, wrap your test code in @scaladoc[assertAllStagesStopped](akka.stream.testkit.scaladsl.StreamTestKit$).
 This may interfere with the `stop-timeout` which delays shutdown for Alpakka Kafka consumers.
 You might need to configure a shorter timeout in your `application.conf` for tests.

 ## Alternative testing libraries